rpdelaney/l4d2-tourney-rules/rules.md

 ######5.5.1 Double agents
-No registered player may ring for another team unless their team has withdrawn from the tournament or they have been removed from the roster.
+No registered player may ring for another team unless their team has withdrawn from the tournament or that player has been removed from the roster.

 #####5.6 Pauses